How much does pet insurance cost?

 Wellness plans

 Some of the best pet insurance companies offer wellness plans that cover routine care, such as vaccinations, pest control, dental cleanings and annual exams.
-To help budget for routine expenses, pet owners can add these plans to accident and illness coverage with many pet insurance companies.
+To help budget for routine expenses, pet owners can add these plans to accident and illness coverage with many pet insurance providers.

 Factors that determine pet insurance pricing